ratala321/ratalablog/content/post/welcome-blog-creation-edition/index.md

 The main topic of this blog is gamedev, more precisely **gameplay programming**.

-We can find a lot of blogs about many topics in gamedev, but I found it way to hard to look for blogs centered around gameplay programming, despite being one of the most important pillar in game development.
+We can find a lot of blogs about many topics in gamedev, but I found it way too hard to look for blogs centered around gameplay programming, despite being one of the most important pillars in game development.

-Also, I found that most bloggers were super experienced principal expert, which I love.<br>
+Also, I found that most bloggers were super experienced principal experts, which I love.<br>
 _But_, I also think that having a blog hosted by another upcoming dev, dealing with both studies and game development could be a nice refresher.